 If you plan to travel outside of the United States during your F-1 program, two weeks before you leave you must visit OIA with your passport and your I-20 so we can prepare your documents for travel and give you any necessary information regarding your return to the United States.
 It may be a good idea to contact OIA before you make your travel plans, so that we can provide you with any information you may need to make your travel decisions.

 All F-1 Students and any family members accompanying in F-2 status are required by Thomas Jefferson University and Jefferson Medical College to be covered by adequate health insurance.
 This health insurance must provide for medical evacuation and repatriation of remains.
-Brochures for appropriate health insurance policies are available at OIA.

 End of Program